superfeedr/documentation/subscribers.md

 In other cases, you will receive an iq with `type="error"`.
 Please check that your subscription query abides by the constraints described above.

 ### Removing Feeds with XMPP

-When you remove a feed, you will stop receiving notifications from it.

 <div class="box">
   <table class="feed-table table">